aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-text-manipulation/setting-page-title-in-microsoft-onenote-style/_index.md

 ## Step 1: Import Aspose.Note Library
 Ensure you've imported the Aspose.Note for Java library into your project.
 You can download it [here](https://releases.aspose.com/note/java/).
 ### Step 2: Set Up Java Development Environment
 Make sure you have a functional Java development environment.
-If not, follow the official Java installation guide.
+If not, follow the Java installation guide.
 ## Step 3: Initialize Document and Page
 Create a new Document object and initialize a Page within it.
 ```java